chongyixuan980423/TaskManagementApp/README.md

 Set up database in SSMS(SQL Server Management Studio):
 1. Download the template database backup file in the TemplateDatabase folder.
-2. Restore database uding the backup file.
+2. Restore database using the backup file.
 3. After successfully restored, you will see a database named TaskManagementDB and a table named Tasks.

 Set up Task Management Application: